hashxim/hconMD/Work_MD/SPAC - Introduction.md

 ## History
 In early days in 1980s, the precursor of today's SPACs were called blind pools.
 They had shady reputation tied to Penny-stock frauds.
 But in new age, laws and regulations helped add credibility and bolster investor confidence.

-Goldman Sachs never used to SPAC IPOs but in 2016 it did its first SPAC IPO
+More blue-chip institutions like Goldman Sachs never used to SPAC IPOs but in 2016 it did its first SPAC IPO.
+NYSE now lists a lot of SPAC.

 ## How SPACs work
 In order to take company public, a SPAC will merge with the private company.
 The company then get a spot in the exchange and a **new ticker**.
 After merger, investor who own shares in the blank check company now owns a piece of the new entity and the founders of the SPAC get a large part of it too.
 SPACs are mostly owned by veteran corporate leaders and big investors, private equity firms and usually smaller amount of shares are available for the public.